Away from home: Transitioning care for young adults

 - Help them transition to a doctor near where they study, live or work.
 If your young adult has a complex health issue that requires ongoing care, it’s important to find a physician who can provide care, manage medications and other needed treatments, and oversee care in an emergency near your child’s college, home, or work, whether that’s in the U.S. or overseas.
 Your health insurer can provide a list of in-network physicians if any are available, although those lists may not be vetted and often only include physicians in the U.S. The college health services office may also be able to recommend a local specialist.
 In addition, a health advisor can provide ongoing education and support as your child transitions from pediatric to adult healthcare, and can connect your children with experienced and vetted physicians, in both the U.S. and abroad, to help coordinate care should an emergency arise.

 - Make sure their medical records are accurate and available to any doctor who treats them.
 As your children prepare for this transition, make sure they gather all their medical records from each doctor who has cared for them.
 Those records should include a summary or overview of their condition and treatment, as well as detailed information about their diagnosis, prescriptions, hospitalizations, surgeries and other treatments, diagnostic test results, allergies and adverse drug reactions, and immunizations.
-The best approach is to have a universal medical record available online so that information can be quickly shared in an emergency.
+The best approach is to have a curated medical record available online so that information can be quickly shared in an emergency.
 If possible, you and your child should review the records with his or her physicians to make sure they are current and accurate.

 - If they’re living with a complex or chronic condition, help them build a support network.
 If your children are at college, it can be helpful for them to share the essential details of their condition with their roommates and resident advisor.
 That way, if your child has a blood sugar crisis or severe asthma attack, they will have someone with them who can recognize the signs and who knows how to get help quickly.
 Your children should meet with health services and share health records and any action plans their physician at home has developed for managing their condition.
 They can also share contact details for the physician who will be managing their care locally.